Tooth Extration

 1. Impacted Third Molar

-The extraction of impacted third molars is one of the most common surgical procedures in oral maxillofacial surgery.
-These can be sometimes the most challenging teeth to be extracted, unlike other teeth in the oral cavity.
-As sometimes it does not get enough space to emerge in proper alignment, it might cause trauma to the adjacent structures such as soft tissue and adjacent tooth i.e second molar.
+challenging teeth to extract, unlike other teeth in the oral cavity.
+As sometimes it does not get enough space to emerge in proper alignment, it might cause trauma to the adjacent structures such as soft tissue and adjacent tooth i.e. second molar.
 This might lead to improper brushing, food lodgement eventually leading to dental caries.
 Often patients come with a complaint of pain that radiated to the other parts of the face.
-Third molars can erupt in various directions making the extraction difficult. mostly the surgeon will cut the gingival soft tissue for better access to the tooth, also drill the bone if necessary.
+Third molars can erupt in various directions making the extraction difficult. mostly the surgeon will cut the gingival soft tissue for better access to the tooth, and also drill the bone if necessary.
 The tooth is sectioned as required if it is severely obstructed.

-2. Impacted Canine
+1. Impacted Canine

-Impacted canine tooth surgery is done when the canine tooth is unable to erupt completed in the oral cavity and does not show any signs of its presence in the normal tooth alignment. in such a case, it is located deep inside the bone and there is no space for its eruption.
+normal tooth alignment. in such a case, it is located deep inside the bone and there is no space for its eruption.
 When the canine is partially impacted some surgical or orthodontic procedures can be carried out to maneuver it into a functional position.
 But this is not always possible in such cases it has to be removed surgically after taking a proper x-ray.

 3. Over-retained Root Pieces

-Sometimes even after tooth removal, some part of the root could have been left by mistake or deliberately due to some reason, and eventually, the socket heals hence trapping the root piece/ pieces inside the bone.
+Sometimes even after tooth removal (‘ attr(href) ‘), some part of the root could have been left by mistake or deliberately due to some reason, and eventually, the socket heals hence trapping the root piece/ pieces inside the bone.
 After some months or years, the patient can go for voluntary extraction for the same with or without any symptoms. for this, a surgical approach is needed as the tooth pieces are embedded into the bone. not removing such tooth roots may lead to reinfection in the near future.

-4. Surgical Extraction of Ankylosed Tooth
+1. Surgical Extraction of Ankylosed Tooth

 The ankylosed tooth is firmly attached to the surrounding bone hence it always has to be removed surgically if at all it needs to be extracted. this surgery will result in severe bone loss as it is an atraumatic extraction procedure.
 Ankylosed teeth are more common in deciduous teeth than permanent teeth.